Nailor History, Family Crest & Coats of Arms

 Nailor Settlers in Australia in the 19th Century

-- Henry J. Nailor, American Democrat politician, Alternate Delegate to Democratic National Convention from Ohio, 1916
+- Henry J. Nailor, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Ohio, 1916